 Hollywood is often referred to as La La Land.
 In fact, they even named a film after it, a musical homage about the highs and lows of creative aspiration.
 Not only is Hollywood the land of impossible dreams, it’s a place where dreams inevitably become impossible.
 For every glamorous superstar there are legions of lost souls chasing an unattainable obsession.
 Hollywood’s fabled Walk of Fame, twinkling with cinema’s great and good, aches with the tragic desperation of misguided ambition.
 The world may be infatuated with cinema’s shining stars, but more intriguing are those who are infatuated with becoming one.

 The term La La Land came into use during the late 1970s, around the time that Vernon Zimmerman’s psychological horror Fade to Black was pitched to Halloween executive producer Irwin Yablans.
 Yablans had already written a similar script two years prior entitled Alex, elements of which were incorporated into Zimmerman’s finished screenplay, resulting in a curious little movie that would foreshadow the furore surrounding ‘video nasties’ and their supposed influence on modern society.
 Fade to Black is the story of a reclusive kid who falls headlong into the realms of fantasy following a series of interactions that push him over the proverbial edge.
-It’s a flamboyant ode to film both narratively and stylistically, but one that harbours a deeply troubled centre.
+It’s a flamboyant ode to film both narratively and stylistically, one that harbours a deeply troubled centre.

-By 1979, the home video revolution was in full swing, and the general public were able to access an abundance of unregulated exploitation films the likes of which had never been seen.
+By 1979, the home video revolution was in full swing, the general public able to access an abundance of unregulated exploitation films the likes of which had never been seen.
 Parents were unable to monitor exactly what their impressionable children were consuming.
 Depictions of graphic rape, the torture and degradation of women, real-life animal cruelty and what at the time were very realistic portrayals of murder, were a far cry from what audiences had been used to previously.
 These weren’t classic, fantastical monsters committing acts of pure make-believe, they were regular people committing very believable and accessible atrocities.

 Fade to Black instead concentrates on villains from a bygone era, the most modern being Norman Bates, the deeply troubled, borderline-whimsical star of Alfred Hitchcock’s proto-slasher Psycho.
 That particular moment gives us a loving recreation of the film’s infamous shower scene.
 Dressed in one of his many guises, protagonist Eric Binford imitates the scene with a fountain pen, earnestly informing his pretend victim that he only wanted an autograph before fleeing into the night.
 The fact that breaking into the girl’s house was a very real and frightening invasion of her privacy never occurs to someone so consumed by fantasy.
 It’s a comical moment in a deliciously self-aware movie, but Eric will soon graduate to much darker recreations.